-As most of you already know, side-chain compression is a widely used technique for producers in a variety of genres, particularly EDM.
+Side-chain compression is a widely used technique for producers in a variety of genres, particularly EDM.
 It’s most often employed on bass lines, automatically ducking the volume of the bass to let the kick drum through without muddying up the low end.
-However, there’s more to side-chaining than this, and in this blog I will talk about side-chain return effects.
+However, there’s more to side-chaining than this, and in this blog, I will talk about side-chain return effects.

 When a return effect is masking the original signal too much, making it unclear and muddy in a mix, we can use a couple of techniques in order to address this issue.